Intelligent-Systems-Phystech/DARTS-CC/README.md

 The main logic of the proposed method can be found at [cnn_darts_hypernet package](models/cnn_darts_hypernet).

 We do not use augment.py for the architecture fine-tuning, instead we use search.py with some class changes (see [one_hot_cnn.py](models/cnn/one_hot_cnn.py)) for better model training transparency.
-The one-host model takes ".json" file with model structure obtained during NAS.
+The one-hot model takes ".json" file with model structure obtained during NAS.
 We put one-hot non-trainable tensors into the model architecture for the fine-tuning.

 All the experiment details are stored into config files, see [configs directory](configs).
 ## Environment preparation